UIC AANAPISI Initiative

 - In 2010, UIC became the first funded AANAPISI in the Midwest with the first grant.

 - Becoming an AANAPISI in 2010 designated UIC as a Minority Serving Institution before it also became a Hispanic Serving Institution (HSI) in 2016.

 - The UIC AANAPISI Initiative is made up of four grants totalling $7.1 million:

 - 2010-2015: Part A Grant, $2 million

 - 2011-2017: Part F Grant, $2.1 million

 - 2015-2021: Part A Grant, $1.5 million

-- Now UIC remains one of 166 eligible AANAPISIs even though the campus is no longer a funded and designated AANAPISI.
+- There are 166 AANAPISI-eligible institutions of which UIC is one.
 To be eligible, a campus undergraduate enrollment must be over 10% AAPI students and over 50% of all undergraduates at an institution must receive federal financial aid, such as the Pell Grant.